 Underground Berber homes and Star Wars location

-What is the best time of year to visit attractions in Tunisia?
+When is the best season to visit attractions in Tunisia?

 April-May and September-October for most sites; October-March for Sahara; June-September for beaches